A thought experiment

-Even as a judicious password manager user, I'm really good at losing them -- immediately, and to great consequence!
+Even as a judicious password manager user, I'm really good at losing them!
 Some password generating tools keep a log of some of the recent passwords they've created, and I find this quite useful.
 So I made a little command line tool that makes me passwords and keeps an encrypted log of past invocations.
 Here it is.

 (Click on the individual enlarged photos to see in higher resolution.
 Posthaven's default viewer is a bit grainy.)

 - 1 large can pet milk (condensed milk)